apache/nuttx/configs/README.txt

     development kit and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+configs/z8encore000zco
+    z8Encore!
+Microncontroller.
+This port use the Zilog z8encore000zco development kit, Z8F642 part, and the Zilog ZDS-II Windows command line tools.
+The development environment is Cygwin under WinXP.

 configs/z80zim
     z80 Microcontroller.
 This port uses a Z80 instruction set simulator.
     That simulator can be found in the NuttX CVS at